ansdyi/ci4_laundry_multiuser/README.md

 `Copyright 2023 All Rights Reserved`.

-If you have any feedback or issues regarding this repository, please contact me via email anisadamayanti1012@gmail.com
+If you have any feedback or issues regarding to this repository, please contact me via email anisadamayanti1012@gmail.com

 ## Screenshots